-Back Up Restore Network Services Diagnostics Power Off / Restart Debug Powering off or restarting the appliance stops all sample processing.
-Integrated products may queue samples or bypass submission while the appliance is unavailable Power Off Restart
+Powering off or restarting the appliance stops all sample processing.
+Integrated products may queue samples or bypass submission while the appliance is unavail.
+Back Up Restore Network Services Diagnostics Power Off / Restart Debug Powering of ff or restarting the appliance stops all sample prod cessing.
+Integrated prod ts may queue samples or bypass submission while the appliance is unavai